aosullivan/monitor/README.md

 ## TODO

+checks
+- cd server
+- rest api
+- other rest api
+- edi ejb
+- mid ejb

-if the ui login fails, pause the job and offer restart button - don't lock accounts reload screen automatically are db connections reused?
+if the ui login fails, pause the job ONLY IF it was a password error - don't lock accounts reload screen automatically are db connections reused?
-Print the actual error somewhere on the UI for failed tests and LINK to any screenshots cd server check remove database completely, its all temp state
+Print the actual error somewhere on the UI for failed tests and LINK to any screenshots remove database completely, its all temp state check fiddler for duplicate requests make WAITING orange

 jdbc:h2:file:C:/workspace-clj/monitor/monitor_dev.db;FILE_LOCK=NO